-The following post was written by a guest contributor to the Construction Lien Blog, Christopher Hill.
+The following post was written by a guest contributor to the Construction Payment Blog, Christopher Hill.
 Chris a construction attorney in the state of Virginia, leading the construction practice group at Durrette Bradshaw.
 He publishes a construction law blog titled “Construction Law Musings.”
-[Chris' profile at Construction Lien Blog]
+[Chris’ profile at Construction Payment Blog]

 Scott Wolfe, one of the contributors to this blog asked me for a piece on Virginia Mechanic’s Liens.
 Scott has written several good pieces on liens in the Commonwealth of Virginia, and I hope that this one proves as helpful.